RinLinux/PerlNotes/README.md

-# note for learning Perl
+# Note for learning Perl
 :ram: Notes for learning Perl